cmu-delphi/covidcast/Python-packages/covidcast-py/docs/examples.rst

 Note that though this query requested all values between 2020-05-01 and 2020-05-07, May 3rd and May 4th were *not* included in the results set.
-This is because the query will only include a result for May 3rd if a value were issued on May 10th, but in fact the value was not updated on that day:
+This is because the query will only include a result for May 3rd if a value were issued on May 10th (a 7-day lag), but in fact the value was not updated on that day:

 >>> covidcast.signal("doctor-visits", "smoothed_cli",
 ...                  start_day=date(2020, 5, 3), end_day=date(2020, 5, 3),